- Share your observations

 Nodding Pogonia (Triphora trianthophora)

-Nodding Pogonia (Triphora trianthophora), a State Special Concern plant, is found in upland, hardwood forests, often with a well-developed humus layer.
+Nodding Pogonia (Triphora trianthophora), a Wisconsin Special Concern plant, is found in upland, hardwood forests, often with a well-developed humus layer.
 Blooming occurs throughout August; fruiting occurs early September through early October.
 The optimal identification period for this species is early August through early October.

 Synonyms: Arethusa trianthophoros, Pogonia trianthophora, Triphora trianthophora var. schaffneri

 - Distinguishing characteristics: As is true with most orchids, nodding pogonia is very distinctive and when in flower can not be confused with any other species.

 - Flower characteristics: Flowers few, axillary, ephemeral, 1.5 to 2 cm, white to pale pink; lip with 3 prominent green ridges, crisped at the tip with lateral lobes upturned.

 - Fruit characteristics: Seed capsules pendant, 1.5 cm long.

 - Leaf characteristics: Alternate, sessile, ovate-acute, 8 to 20 mm long, 6 to 12 mm wide.